hywang2002/MV-VTON/README.md

 #### MVG

-1. Fill in  [Dataset Request Form](https://github.com/shadow2496/VITON-HD) to get MVG dataset.
-2. Put the pre-warped under MVG dataset.
+1. Download MVG dataset (coming soon).

 After these, the folder structure should look like this (the warp_feat_unpair* only included in test directory):